Team-Midterm/School-House-Talk/README.md

 ### Tests

 - How do you run tests?

+NPM test

 - Any tests of note?

 - Describe any tests that you did not complete, skipped, etc

-### References